billthefarmer/diary/README.md

 * Display [OpenStreetMap](http://www.openstreetmap.org) maps
 * Add media from media providers
 * Receive media from other apps
+* Receive geo uris from other apps
+* Incremental search of diary entries
 * Add events to calendar

 ## Toolbar